U.S. troops to withdraw farther in Syria as hundreds of ISIS supporters escape

 The Syrian Observatory for Human Rights also claimed some civilians had been executed.
 NBC News has been unable to independently verify the claim.

+A State Department official told NBC News that "We find these reports to be extremely troubling, reflecting the overall destabilization of northeast Syria."

+"We condemn in the strongest of terms any mistreatment and extrajudicial execution of civilians or prisoners, and are looking further into these circumstances," the official added.

-U.S. allies in Europe sought to step up the pressure on Turkey, with both Germany and France saying they will halt weapons exports to Ankara.
+U.S. allies in Europe sought to step up the pressure on Turkey, with both Germany and France saying they would halt weapons exports to Ankara.

-British Prime Minister Boris Johnson expressed "grave concern about Turkey’s military operation in northern Syria" in a call with Turkish President Recep Tayyip Erdogan Saturday, his government said.
+British Prime Minister Boris Johnson expressed "grave concern about Turkey’s military operation" in a call with Turkish President Recep Tayyip Erdogan Saturday, his government said.

 Former Defense Secretary James Mattis, who led the Pentagon through the first two years of the Trump administration, warned during an exclusive interview with NBC's "Meet the Press" Saturday that the president's decision to pull troops from Syria's border in advance of a Turkish incursion could have dire consequences and lead to ISIS's resurgence.

-U.S. troops stationed in the region also came under artillery fire from Turkish forces late Friday, but no Americans were injured in the incident.

-"There will be serious consequences for our national security well beyond Syria," said Brett McGurk, former special presidential envoy for the global coalition to defeat ISIS and NBC News foreign affairs analyst, in response to Sunday morning's news.
+"There will be serious consequences for our national security well beyond Syria," said Brett McGurk, former special presidential envoy for the global coalition to defeat ISIS and NBC News foreign affairs analyst, in response to news of U.S. troops leaving northern Syria.

 "For now, may our people get out safely."